Eric Gill: Ditchling Common 1918–1924

-After World War I, together with Hilary Pepler and Desmond Chute, Gill founded a guild association to promote the ideals of medieval, or pre-industrial, craft production, the Guild of St Joseph and St Dominic at Ditchling.
-The Guild's emphasis was on manual labour as opposed to more modern industrial methods, such that they did not use mechanised tools and considered craft working a form of holy worship.
+After World War I, together with Hilary Pepler and Desmond Chute, Gill founded at Ditchling a guild association to promote the ideals of medieval, or pre-industrial, craft production, the Guild of St Joseph and St Dominic.
+The Guild emphasised manual labour as opposed to more modern industrial methods; for example, they did not use mechanised tools and considered craft working a form of holy worship.
 All members of the Guild were Catholics and most, including Gill, were also members of the Third Order of Saint Dominic, a third order of the Dominican Order.
 Lay members were not expected to follow the Dominicans' daily Liturgy of the Hours, a schedule of prayers from the Angelus at 6am to Compline at 9pm, but the group at Ditchling, unusually, did so.
 A chapel, designed by Gill, was built in the centre of the Guild's workshops and a wooden cross, with a Christ figure carved by Gill, was erected on a nearby hill.
 Gill had also taken to wearing a habit, often with a symbolic cord of chastity added.
-In his family home, Gill determined that the household was to be free of modern appliances, with no bathroom, water drawn by a pump and cooking done on a log fire.
+In his family home, Gill determined that the household was to be free of modern appliances, with no bathroom, water drawn by a pump, and cooking done on a log fire.
 One guest who brought a typewriter into the house was scolded for doing so.
 The children did not attend school.